Learn About Bed BugsEducation is key to getting rid of your bed bug problem.

 Call In the Pros

-Call one of the IBBRA certified pest professions in your area to solve your bed bug problem.
+Call an IBBRA-certified pest-control professional in your area to solve your bed bug problem.

-Use one of the IBBRA tried and tested bed bug DIY products.
+Use one of IBBRA’s tested and proven bed bug DIY products.

 Rent Bed Bug Heaters

-Rent bed bug heating equipment and kill bed bugs yourself!
+Rent bed bug heating equipment to kill bed bugs yourself.